haraslub/ethernaut_py/Readme.md

 ## Levels reproduced

 In this sections, you can find list of Levels of Ethernaut app reproduced.
-There has not been each level listed as learning is a long process. :)
+There has not been each level listed as learning is a long process. :) I will add them one by one.

 1. Fallback (only for ganache-cli)
 2. Fallout (only for ganache-cli)